Battle of Cape Esperance: Retreat

-Jojima—learning of the bombardment force's crisis—detached destroyers Shirayuki and Murakumo to assist Furutaka or her survivors and Asagumo and Natsugumo to rendezvous with Kinugasa, which had paused in her retreat northward to cover the withdrawal of Jojima's ships.
+Jōjima, upon learning of the bombardment force's crisis, detached destroyers Shirayuki and Murakumo to assist Furutaka or her survivors and Asagumo and Natsugumo to rendezvous with Kinugasa, which had paused in her retreat northward to cover the withdrawal of Jōjima's ships.
 At 07:00, five CAF Douglas SBD-3 Dauntless dive bombers attacked Kinugasa but inflicted no damage.
 At 08:20, 11 more SBDs found and attacked Shirayuki and Murakumo.
 Although they scored no direct hits, a near miss caused Murakumo to begin leaking oil, marking a trail for other CAF aircraft to follow.
-A short time later, seven more CAF SBDs plus six Grumman TBF-1 Avenger torpedo bombers, accompanied by 14 Grumman F4F-4 Wildcats, found the two Japanese destroyers 170 mi from Guadalcanal.
+A short time later, seven more CAF SBDs and six Grumman TBF-1 Avenger torpedo bombers, accompanied by 14 Grumman F4F-4 Wildcats, found the two Japanese destroyers 170 mi from Guadalcanal.
 In the ensuing attack, Murakumo was hit by a torpedo in her engineering spaces, leaving her without power.
 In the meantime, Aoba and Hatsuyuki reached the sanctuary of the Japanese base in the Shortland Islands at 10:00.

 Rushing to assist Murakumo, Asagumo and Natsugumo were attacked by another group of 11 CAF SBDs and TBFs escorted by 12 fighters at 15:45.
 An SBD placed its bomb almost directly amidships on Natsugumo while two more near misses contributed to her severe damage.
 After Asagumo took off her survivors, Natsugumo sank at 16:27.
 The CAF aircraft also scored several more hits on the stationary Murakumo, setting her afire.
 After her crew abandoned ship, Shirayuki scuttled her with a torpedo, picked up her survivors, and joined the rest of the Japanese warships for the remainder of their return trip to the Shortland Islands.

 Aftermath and significance

 Captain Kikunori Kijima—Gotō's chief of staff and commander of the bombardment force during the return trip to the Shortland Islands after Gotō's death in battle—claimed that his force had sunk two American cruisers and one destroyer.
 Furutaka's Captain Araki Tsuto—who survived the sinking of his ship—blamed the loss of his cruiser on bad air reconnaissance and poor leadership from the 8th fleet staff under Admiral Mikawa.
-Although Gotō's bombardment mission failed, Jojima's reinforcement convoy was successful in delivering the crucial men and equipment to Guadalcanal.
-Aoba journeyed to Kure, Japan, for repairs that were completed on February 15, 1943.
+Although Gotō's bombardment mission failed, Jōjima's reinforcement convoy was successful in delivering the crucial men and equipment to Guadalcanal.
+Aoba journeyed to Kure, Japan, for repairs that were completed on 15 February 1943.
 Kinugasa was sunk one month later during the Naval Battle of Guadalcanal.

 Scott claimed that his force sank three Japanese cruisers and four destroyers.
 News of the victory was widely publicized in the American media.
 Boise—which was damaged enough to require a trip to the Philadelphia Naval Shipyard for repairs—was dubbed the "one-ship fleet" by the press for her exploits in the battle, although this was mainly because the names of the other involved ships were withheld for security reasons.
 Boise was under repair until 20 March 1943.